Training for carers

 Derbyshire Carers Association (DCA)

 As part of the Derbyshire Carers Support Service, DCA will be offering training for carers.
-They are running free moving and handling courses and First Aid sessions and are looking to put on more training courses in the future.
+They are running free moving and handling courses and First Aid sessions this Autumn / Winter and are looking to put on more training courses in the future.
 Please contact DCA on tel: 01773 833833 or visit their website to find details of any upcoming courses.
-We'll also post details of courses in our news section.
 DCA are arranging the course venues around carers - so if you're interested get in touch to see if DCA can arrange a course in your area.

 First Aid courses

 As a carer it may be useful to know the basics of First Aid in case of an emergency.

 Derbyshire Carers Association are putting on a series of free First Aid courses around the county with more sessions planned in future

 DCC offer First Aid courses through their adult education centres.
 You can search for a course online.
 The 'general adult education' section below has further details of charges and concessions.

 The British Red Cross offer both daytime and evening First Aid courses at venues including Nottingham and Sheffield.
 The courses cost approx. £40.

 The Red Cross also has an eLearning program where you can learn about the basics of First Aid.

 Colleen Hopewell Independent Training Solutions